Add one of these beautiful long-tailed heritage chicken breeds to your flock to add interest and intrigue.

 - Housing Accommodations: The most obvious consideration for long-tailed chickens is their housing.
 They must have tall roosting perches and deep, clean bedding material to keep their feathers clean.
 Waterers should be covered or elevated as well.

-Like all chickens, long-tailed chickens need regular exercise.
+- Tail Tie-Up: Like all chickens, long-tailed chickens need regular exercise.
 Most of the birds on this list are happier when given a good amount of freedom to forage and roam.
-As such, grooming and tail maintenance are critical for safety and ease of movement.
+As such, grooming and tail maintenance is critical for safety and ease of movement.
 Many fanciers like to tie up the tails with silk ribbons, as is the Japanese custom for Onagadori chickens, the ancestor of many of these breeds.

 Dedicated breeders and preservationists won’t sell their birds lightly; they’ll likely want to know that you are serious in your commitment to their care.